open-wc/open-wc/packages/generator-open-wc/README.md

 ## Usage

 This generator is based on [yeoman](http://yeoman.io/).
-You can use it in two ways.
+You can use it as demonstrated:

 ```bash
 npm i -g yeoman